 WASHINGTON, D.C. - Today Senator Herb Kohl (D-WI), chairman of the Special Committee on Aging, joined Senator Tom Harkin (D-IA), Chairman of the Health, Education, Labor and Pensions (HELP) Committee, Senator Patrick Leahy (D-VT), Chairman of the Senate Judiciary Committee, and Congressman George Miller (D-CA), Chairman of the House Education and Labor Committee, in introducing legislation to restore vital civil rights protections for older workers in the face of the Supreme Court's decision in Gross v.
-FBL Financial
+FBL Financial.

 "The downturn in our economy has forced millions of older Americans to consider all their options, to include working longer," said Chairman Kohl.
 "We need to be making it easier for them to keep working past retirement age, not harder, as the Supreme Court has done with its recent ruling.
 This bill will ensure that age discrimination laws are enforced fairly and will allow older workers to exercise their rights."